-§5:10.5 For Family Members
+§4:10.5 For Family Members

-- Q: What can you tell family members about some prison issues that they might be concerned with.
-Let's start with visiting. - A: The new inmate will receive a copy of visiting regulations and forms to send his family, which need to be completed and returned in order to visit.
+Q: What can you tell family members about some prison issues that they might be concerned with?
+Let's start with visiting.

+A: The new inmate will receive a copy of visiting regulations and forms to send his family, which need to be completed and returned in order to visit.
 The family must understand that it is imperative for them to answer the questions on the visiting forms accurately and honestly because failure to do so may result in a loss or denial of visiting privileges.
 For example, a family member who has a prior court conviction of any type, even if given probation, should report it matter-of-factly on the appropriate section of the visiting form.
 A background check by the Bureau of Prisons will uncover this and if it has been intentionally omitted, may result in denying visiting rights.

 New inmates will be given a copy of their approved visiting list, usually by their assigned Correctional Counselor.
 Families should ensure that they are approved prior to traveling to the prison to visit.
 It's helpful if the family can prepare for visiting by viewing a federal prison as a serious and controlled setting, and not a place of emotional warmth.
 There are no private and/or unsupervised visits with family members in Bureau of Prisons' facilities.
 However, families can be somewhat relieved in knowing that the majority of visiting rooms are open ones, without the glass partitions and telephones for communicating so often depicted in television and movie dramas.
+Inmates are permitted to kiss and embrace at the beginning and conclusion of a visit.
+Some facilities even provide outdoor visiting areas when the weather permits.
 Family members should be prepared for being subjected to search procedures and supervision when visiting.
 Such scrutiny is necessary because, unfortunately, one of the ways illegal drugs and other types of contraband are smuggled into prisons is by visitors, including family visitors.
 Therefore, it is recommended that family visitors bring very little with them into the prison, giving nothing to their incarcerated loved one, other than change which can be spent on the inmate at the vending machines in the visiting room.
 After being cleared into the Visiting Room, family visitors will be expected to conduct themselves appropriately at all times, meaning they should avoid any conduct which might make correctional staff suspicious, especially excessive physical contact.
-They will generally be permitted to embrace their incarcerated loved one only at the beginning and at the conclusion of each visit.
-This will likely be a change for both the inmate and the family.
-However, it's absolutely important to understand and appreciate the fact that a prison is a very serious setting and not a casual one.
+It is important to understand and appreciate the fact that a prison visiting room is a serious setting.